langtech-bsc/quantool/README.md

 - Unified CLI for multiple quantization algorithms
 - Plugin-based architecture for extendability
 - Built-in support for logging experiments with MLflow and Weights & Biases
-- Modular core pipeline for preprocessing, calibration, quantization and evaluaiton
+- Modular core pipeline for preprocessing, quantization and evaluation

 ## Supported Methods
   - [x] GGUF